-GPCC Full data base
+GPCC Full database

 With respect to the limited real-time availability of raingauge data, additional data from dense national observation networks of individual countries are collected at the GPCC.
-The data acquisition is supported by recommendation letters of the WMO.
+Recommendation letters of the WMO support the data acquisition.
 So far, National Meteorological and/or Hydrological Services (NMHSs) from about 190 countries of the world contributed data to the GPCC.
-However, the delay of the deliveries varies between 1-5 years or even more due to the processing time needed by the data originators (Figures 7, 8).
+However, the delay of the deliveries varies between 1-5 years or even more due to the processing time needed by the data originators (Figure 7 and Figure 8).

-In addition, other available global and regional collections of climate data (Global Historical Climatology Network, GHCN; University of East Anglia Climate Research Unit, CRU; FAO; GEWEX related projects; Asia-Pacific/Matsumoto, former Soviet Union/Groisman; Africa/ Nicholson) have been integrated in the GPCC data base.
+In addition, other available global and regional collections of climate data (Global Historical Climatology Network, GHCN; University of East Anglia Climate Research Unit, CRU; FAO; GEWEX related projects; Asia-Pacific/Matsumoto, former Soviet Union/Groisman; Africa/Nicholson) have been integrated in the GPCC database.
 Thereby GPCC has compiled the most comprehensive global collection of monthly and daily precipitation data from in situ observations (Figures 7-10).
-To respect the interests by the data originators (NMHSs), the GPCC cannot redistribute the station related precipitation data and meta data to other parties.
+To respect the interests by the data originators (NMHSs), the GPCC cannot redistribute the station related precipitation data and metadata to other parties.

-The temporal data coverage of the monthly GPCC products is illustrated in Fig. 7.
+The temporal data coverage of the monthly GPCC products is illustrated in Figure 7.
 The near real-time First-Guess Monthly analyses are including precipitation totals accumulated from SYNOP reports received at DWD.
 For GPCC's Monitoring Product all SYNOP and CLIMAT data are used if available within ca. 1 month after observation.